Daniel Ricciardo has revealed that Red Bull’s mishandling of last year’s Baku clash played a role in his decision to leave the team.

 Last season Ricciardo and Verstappen found themselves battling one another all too often.

-The team-mates, both vying to be top dog in not only their team, but on the betting sites too, refused to given an inch which led to exchanges of paint – most notably in Baku.
+The team-mates, both vying to be top dog in not only their team, refused to given an inch which led to exchanges of paint – most notably in Baku.

 Ricciardo wasn’t impressed with Verstappen’s racing in the Azerbaijan Grand Prix and felt his team-mate was holding him up.